Once upon a time, in a

-"Back to the task at hand," Dorian interrupted.
-"I followed the dragon with the Treehouse and saw it fly into this cave."
+"I followed the dragon with the Treehouse and saw it fly into this cave," said Dorian.

 "Did it see you?"
 Gwen asked.

 "No, I kept my distance until you lot showed up.
-That being said, it was acting as if it wanted to be seen.
-For a creature that knows it's being chased, it didn't seem very…low profile.
+Thing is, for a creature that knows it's being chased, it didn't seem very…low profile.
 But then again, we could attribute that to the fact it's a dragon."

 "You might not be far off," said Odysseus.
-"In New Vale, it circled overhead a few times with the princess instead of attacking us, as if it was showing off.
-As you say, like it wanted us to see."
+"In New Vale, it circled overhead a few times with the princess instead of attacking, as if it was showing off.
+Like it wanted us to see."

-"Well, to be more precise, it wanted 'us' to see," said Gwen, gesturing to her and the crew.
+"Well, to be more precise, it wanted 'us' to see," said Gwen, gesturing to herself and her crew.
 "It knew we'd be here by now.
 Either that or it saw our ship arrive.
 It took a hostage and flew back to its lair as a way of warding us off.
 Like, 'don't come near me or the woman dies!'"

 Odysseus thought for a moment.
 "So, what do we do?"

 "Simple," said Gwen.
-"We go in there while it's sleeping and kick it in the face.
+"We go in there while it's sleeping and kick its fuckin teeth in.
 Ready?"

-"Bring it on," he grinned, unsheathing his sword and shield.
+"Bring it on."
+He unsheathed his sword and shield.

 "Wait, where's Red?" asked Emily.

-"I assumed Gwen would be bringing them back with her instead of picking up strays," said Dorian, nodding towards Odysseus.
+"I assumed Gwen would bring them back with her instead of picking up strays," said Dorian, nodding towards Odysseus.

 Gwen pressed a button on her wrist communicator.
 "Hello?
-Tinpot, if you're on silent I'm taking away your plug socket privilege for a month."
+Tinpot, if you're on silent I'm changing your wifi password for a month."

 "That's really offensive," said Emily.

 "Exactly.
-The rage coursing through their carbon nano-veins should motivate them to answer my fuckin calls once in a while.
+The rage coursing through their carbon nano-veins should motivate them to answer the fucking phone once in a while.
 Right then.
 Looks like we'll just have to do this ourselves.
-We've only got a few hours before the dragon will be able to FTL-jump away again so let’s make it snappy."
+We've only got a few hours before the dragon will be able to escape so let’s be quick."

-"I still don't understand why a Queen would enlist the help of some freelancers."
+"I still don't understand why a Queen would hire a bunch of freelancers," Odysseus pointed out.

 "When the dragon attacked, it left Queen Meidon with a massive rebuilding operation, and her forces are all busy fighting in a war, so to get her crystal back she had to enlist some outsiders for help.
-And because we do this sort of thing for a living, we swung by and offered our services.
-Is the eradicator ready?"
+We do this sort of thing often, she had our number.
+Is the Black Bomb ready?"

-Dorian stepped forward holding a black metal sphere which he needed both hands to hold.
+Dorian stepped forward with a black metal sphere he needed both hands to hold.
 It was covered in elaborate markings which all faintly glowed red.
-"Ready."

 Gwen stood staring into the mouth of the cave, her hands buried in the pockets of her blue coat.
 "Good.
 Because if this dragon has taught us anything, things are about to start…" She paused. "…heating up."

 Dorian looked around.
-"Uh, this is a howling cave at the top of an ice-capped mountain.
-I'd say it's about minus-"
+"This is a howling cave at the top of an ice-capped mountain.
+It's about minus-"

-"No, see, it's a dragon, it's about to start heating up because it'll breathe fi- look, just get in the fuckin cave, Dorian."
+"No, see, it's a dragon, it's about to start heating up because it'll breathe fi-just get in the fuckin cave, Dorian."